kedweber/laravel_seeder_country_codes/README.md

 ## Description

 Working in Laravel and need a quick fix for a complete listing of the standard country codes?
-All three unique codes, plus the translated country names and a regular expression field if you need to validate postal codes are included in this repository.
+All three unique codes, plus the translated country names and a regular expression field used for validating postal codes are included in this repository.

+Feedback is most welcome, so please feel free to [inform me of any issues](https://github.com/kedweber/laravel_seeder_country_codes/issues).

 ## Installation